sabrinayf/elkproject/README.md

 * The Jumpbox machine is a gateway for us to connect to the other Virtual Machines's on the Azure Network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system logs.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?_
 * Filebeat collects the log data to centralize the filing system and Metricbeat collects the machine statistics and metrics such as the uptime.
 They both can then output the logfiles or the log events results to the location specified; to Logstash and Elasticsearch.

 The configuration details of each machine may be found below.